 The Signature Steak

-For people with real big appetite there are also larger steaks and lobsters on the menu or you can go for surf and turf and bring it together.
+For people with real big appetite, there are also larger steaks and lobsters on the menu or you can go for surf and turf and bring it together.

 Wines at steak and lobster can be ordered by the glass or carafe.
 For the white we went for the Gavi Di Gavi “Toledana” Domini Villa Lanata Piemonte 2014/15, this wine is made from the Cortese grape and has a crisp fruity flavour which goes perfect with the lobster.
 The red was a Ravenswood Old Vine (Zinfandel) 2014.
-This is a full bodied red from the Napa Valley with cherry, raspberry and blackberry flavours, great to go with the steak.
+This is a full-bodied red from the Napa Valley with cherry, raspberry and blackberry flavours, great to go with the steak.

-The starters and mains were more than enough, but we still wanted to try some desserts and we went for the salted caramel cheese cake and the jar with chocolate fudge brownie, vanilla ice cream and toffee caramel sauce, yes this one was rich in taste and calories.
-The presentation of the cheese cake was amazing and it looked much more expensive than it was.
+The starters and mains were more than enough, but we still wanted to try some desserts and we went for the salted caramel cheesecake and the jar with chocolate fudge brownie, vanilla ice cream and toffee caramel sauce, yes this one was rich in taste and calories.
+The presentation of the cheesecake was amazing and it looked much more expensive than it was.

 Steak and Lobster is a simple concept as the name suggests.
 The steaks and the lobster were of excellent quality and they were well prepared.
 The staff were friendly and attentive, I was impressed by how many languages the combined staff spoke, catering well for the tourists around.
 This restaurant is about 2 minutes walk from the British Museum with its excellent historical collection which takes hours to explore.
-Steak and Lobster makes the perfect stop to please your appetite.
+Steak and Lobster make the perfect stop to please your appetite.